Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Common industries include manufacturing, construction, energy, automotive, aerospace, food processing, warehousing, and logistics.
 Anywhere machinery, tools, or equipment produce sustained sound above 85 dBA.

 If exposure exceeds the Action Level (85 dBA TWA), a Hearing Conservation Program must be implemented.
-If exposure exceeds the PEL (90 dBA TWA), employers are required to take engineering or administrative controls and provide hearing protection devices (HPDs) until levels are reduced.
+If exposure exceeds the PEL (90 dBA TWA), employers are required to implement engineering or administrative controls and provide mandatory hearing protection devices (HPDs) until levels are reduced.

 Do you provide compliance-ready reporting?

 Yes.
-We deliver comprehensive, defensible reports that include measurement methods, exposure data, frequency analysis, and recommendations.
+We deliver comprehensive, defensible reports that include measurement methods, noise exposure statistics, plant ambient noise maps, frequency analysis, and recommendations.
 Reports are structured for OSHA compliance, insurance audits, and internal EHS programs.

 Modern open office with blue acoustic ceiling baffles designed to absorb sound and reduce workplace noise.